futuredapp/donut/README.md

 ![Header](imgs/readme-header.png)

-It's signature feature is that the view automatically scales it's datasets proportionally to their values once it gets filled up.
+The view automatically scales it's datasets proportionally to their values once it gets filled up.
 This allows you to show your users their daily progresses, reached goals, etc.

 ## How to use
 Place the view in your layout